VangelisBV/vanmoof-shifter-tool/README.md

 1. **Connect the shifter to your PC and to the power supply according to the diagram (start from the shifter side):**

 ***⚠  Be carefull with the wiring.
-Wrong connection can damage the e-shifter, the UART adapter or even your PC !!! ⚠***
+Wrong connection can damage the e-shifter, the UART adapter or even your PC! ⚠***

 Turn on the power supply when everything is connected.